tuneinsight/lattigo/README.md

 - A bootstrapping procedure for CKKS
 - Pure Go implementation enabling cross-plateform builds, including WASM compilation for browser clients

-Lattigo is meant to support HE in distributed systems and microsevrices architectures, for which Go is a common choice thanks to its natural concurrency model and portability.
+Lattigo is meant to support HE in distributed systems and microservices architectures, for which Go is a common choice thanks to its natural concurrency model and portability.

 ## Library overview